atakanbodur/LogFiltering-MongoDB-Vert.x/README.md

 ### Grouping and Counting Unique Values from a Dataset
 In my other service, I had to analyze the logs' details such as: how many different `remoteClient`'s have they used etc in a given date range and how many times they were used.
 In order to achieve this, I needed to create pipelines with multiple stages.
 I tested possible queries that I can create with MongoDB Compass and then created the most suitable one inside Java.
 The method takes a JsonObject with `key`'s `startDate`, `endDate`, `filterFor` and `user`.
 The `filterFor` value determines which unique value on my Documents' I want to count and output.

-On my case, I had to match logs with their `user` fields, then `group` them with their, for example, `remoteClient`'s.
+In my case, I had to match logs with their `user` fields, then `group` them with their, for example, `remoteClient`'s.
 The pipeline in the format of JSON looks like this:

     [{